umguec/Decoding-brain-representations/README.md

 where P(**y** | **x**) is called the likelihood and P(x) is called the prior.

 We will assume that the likelihood and the prior are multivariate Gaussian distributions.
-A Guassian is characterized by two parameters: a mean vector and a covraiance matrix.
+A Gaussian is characterized by two parameters: a mean vector and a covariance matrix.

-In the case of the liklihood, the mean of the Gaussian is given by:
+In the case of the likelihood, the mean of the Gaussian is given by:

 --> **mu**\_likelihood = **B'** **x**